Strilanc/Strilanc.github.io/_posts/2016-06-14-qft-by-multiply.md

 (However it is interesting that the complicated sweeps are slightly more biased away from fine-grained twiddle factors.)

+(Ironically, fast multiplication algorithms are themselves all based on Fourier transforms.
+We're using the classical Fourier transform to speed up the quantum Fourier transform.)

 **Summary**

 The phasing part of the QFT kind of involves multiplying the little-endian Z-value of some qubits by their X-value.